DEGJS/fetchUtils/README.md

 Type: `Number`
 The number of milliseconds that the request should wait before timing out.
 The default timeout value is 10,000 millseconds (10 seconds).

+### .setCallback(functionName)
+Define a callback function that will be executed on fetch success.
+This is not recommended in most scenarios (use `.then()` and `.catch()` from the returned promise instead), but may be useful in specific situations.

+### .setOptions(options)
+Override default plugin options, such as `timeout` and `cachebusting`.
+Must be called before any of the fetch methods above are called.

 ## Browser Support
 FetchUtils depends on the following browser APIs:
 + [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch)